JuliaTelecom/AbstractSDRsSpectrum.jl/readme.md

 # AbstractSDRsSpectrum.jl package

-## Overview iand supported backends
+## Overview and supported backends

 This small package aims to propose some tools to peform spectral analysis with the use of Software Defined Radio (SDR).
 It provides a real time Discrete Fourier Transform (DFT) output (square magnitude).
 This package leverage the use of AbstractSDRs.jl package and provides the same interface for differnt SDR backends.